VEXPA: Validated EXPonential Analysis through regular sub-sampling: The multi-exponential model

-Another important tool for inspecting the $\lambda_i$ is the Cram\`er-Rao lower bound (CRLB) \cite{Kay:1993:FSS:151045}.
+Another important tool for inspecting the $\lambda_i$ is the Cram\`er-Rao lower bound (CRLB) \cite{Kay:1993:FSS:151045, Yao1995CramerRaoLB}.
 For any given unbiased estimator of the parameters in \eqref{model} and a specific amount and type of noise, the CRLB returns the minimal variance that the estimator suffers.
 In our case, the estimator is any implementation of Prony's method and the type of noise is white circular Gaussian noise.
-The CRLB depends on the number of samples $N$, the variance and type of noise and the set of parameters $\beta_i, \gamma_i, \psi_i$ and $\omega_i$.
+The CRLB depends on the number of samples $N$, the variance and type of noise and the set of parameters $|\alpha_i|, \arg(\alpha_i), \Re(\mu_i)$ and $\Im(\mu_i)$.
 The bound is often used to compare the variance of a specific estimator to this theoretical lower bound.
 The closer an estimator is to the CRLB, the more efficient it is said to be.
-Another way to use the CRLB is for the comparison of different theoretical bounds for the same amount of noise but different parameters $N, \beta_i, \gamma_i, \psi_i$ and $\omega_i, i=1, \ldots, n$.

 We consider the practical computation of the CRLB provided in \cite{Yao1995CramerRaoLB} and illustrate the relationship between the CRLB and the disposedness $\rho_i$ of $\lambda_i, i=1, \ldots, n$.
 Take the same toy example and add white circular Gaussian noise of varying signal to noise ratio (SNR).
-In Figure 3 we graph the root mean square of the vector of CRLB's for the parameters $\omega_i, i=1, \ldots, 10$, and this for decreasing SNR in three different situations: \begin{itemize} \item $\Delta=1/\Omega, N=200$ samples $\phi_j$ (blue triangles), \item $\Delta=10/\Omega, N=200$ samples $\phi_j$ (green squares), \item $\Delta=10/\Omega, N=20$ samples $\phi_j$ (red circles). \end{itemize} Note that multiplying $\Delta$ by $u=10$ while maintaining $N=150$ implies that the signal is sampled over a larger time interval, while multiplying $\Delta$ by $u=10$ and dividing $N$ by $u=10$ does not enlarge the observation window.
+In Figure \ref{CRLBexample} we graph the root mean square of the vector of CRLB's for the parameters $\Im(\mu_i), i=1, \ldots, 10$, and this for decreasing SNR in three different situations: \begin{itemize} \item $\Delta=1/\Omega, N=200$ samples $\phi_j$ (blue triangles), \item $\Delta=10/\Omega, N=200$ samples $\phi_j$ (green squares), \item $\Delta=10/\Omega, N=20$ samples $\phi_j$ (red circles). \end{itemize} Note that multiplying $\Delta$ by $u=10$ while maintaining $N=200$ implies that the signal is sampled over a larger time interval, while multiplying $\Delta$ by $u=10$ and dividing $N$ by $u=10$ does not enlarge the observation window.
+So in the first and second case the number of samples is equal while in the first and third case the observation window is equal.
+Our aim is to get the best of both worlds: while decimation of the signal samples takes you from the CRLB in blue (triangles) to the CRLB in red (circles), we want to recombine separate decimations in order to return from the latter to the former while profiting from some additional features on the way.
+Decimation significantly diminishes the size of the generalized eigenvalue problems, improves the numerical conditioning, and will automatically return a reliable estimate for the model order $n$.
+How this can be done is described in Section 4 and illustrated in Figure \ref{fig:CRLB}.